Weekly Columns and Op-Eds

 Instead of our regular weekly column, the Congressman would like to share the message below.

 For millennia, humankind has harnessed the power of water.
 The ancient Romans developed the earliest water wheels to grind grain into flour.
 In modern times, hydropower emerged as an affordable, clean, and reliable source of renewable energy.
+Advancing the development of hydroelectricity generation as well as increasing water storage capacity should be a national priority in the interest of American energy independence and drought mitigation.

 Americans rightfully expect for their private internet data to be protected from fraud or theft under a clear, transparent framework for all business conducted on the Internet.
 Rules that protect personal data online should be uniform, and I support a strong framework across federal agencies to enforce standards that protect personal data from inappropriate and deceptive business practices.

 Republicans in Congress have long promised to repeal and replace President Obama's flawed health law.
 In spite of the individual mandate forcing Americans to purchase insurance plans as dictated by the federal government, declining choices, rising premiums, and increased out-of-pocket costs have rendered health care unaffordable for far too many American families.
+Simply having an insurance card does not equate access to affordable, quality health care services.
+We must transition to a post-Obamacare health system.
+Despite the disappointing setback last week in the U.S.